 Although The Blue Mountains is relatively small, there are a few distinct neighbourhoods and districts worth a visit.
 As noted above, the two main hubs are Thornbury and Craigleith.
 The ski and mountain resorts are closest to Craigleith, whereas art galleries, museums and vineyards are generally clustered near Thornbury.
 Other neighbourhoods house the bulk of the town’s green spaces.

 Along the coast of Nottawasaga Bay — and roughly directly between Thornbury and Craigleith — is the small neighbourhood of Camperdown.
 The Georgian Trail is a great cycling route that connects the main hubs and offers delightful bay views.

 Thornbury & Clarksburg

 Thornbury and Clarksburg are a charming duo of towns.
 Thornbury is where the Beaver River meets Nottawasaga Bay.
 Clarksburg is virtually connected to Thornbury upstream from the river.
 There’s a small marina where you can find boating activities, plus most of The Blue Mountains’ art galleries and shopping boutiques.
 The area also features the Sheffield Park Black History & Cultural Museum.

 Things to Know About Visiting The Blue Mountains

 Whether you’re still in the planning stages or you’re already on your trip to The Blue Mountains, it’s nice to learn what the locals know about the area.

-Delphi Point Park: The large, sandy beach waterfront at Northwinds Beach is a popular spot for non-motorized water sports and families.features a flat rock shale beach with stunning views of the side of Blue Mountain.
+Delphi Point Park is a large, sandy beach waterfront at Northwinds Beach and a popular spot for non-motorized water sports and families.features a flat rock shale beach with stunning views of the side of Blue Mountain.